joshkauffman/eosio.forum/README.md

 ===================================================

 This forum stores nothing on chain, but only allows authenticated messages to go through.
-Off-chain tools are needed to External tools are needed to
+Off-chain tools and External tools are needed too.

 Use case #1 - Simple chat
 -------------------------